szaster/Burger-App/README.md

 ## Installation and usage

 No installation.
 Just open the [Live website on Heroku](https://powerful-thicket-03747.herokuapp.com/).
-In order to look at/play with the underlying code, clone the code on your machine and install and import dependencies with `npm install`.
+In order to look at/play with the underlying code, clone the code on your machine, install and import dependencies with `npm install`.
 Run the application with a command `node server.js` in a terminal.

 ## Credits